 To Home-made quinoa, brown rice or buckwheat noodle based salad or mixed grain and root vegetable salads with feta or smoked tofu and seeds, nuts and other toppings

-Benefits The minerals in the home-cooked wholegrain quinoa and buckwheat are far higher than commercially produced pasta, and these grains do not cause boating.
+Benefits The minerals in the home-cooked wholegrain quinoa and buckwheat are far higher than commercially produced pasta, and these grains do not cause bloating.

 From Ready-made salad dressings